Sunday, 15 March 2020

 Kṛṣṇa Kaṇṇaiyā temple, Penang: I captured their image as they captured my heart

 However, what I witnessed during one of my visits disturbed me deeply.
 It was a Saturday morning in 2017 and I saw a simple nuclear Indian family - Father, mother and a kid visit the temple.
-It was their first time there and they wanted to experience a temple that appeared a little different from the norm of Śaiva Tantra based temples in Malaysia
+It was their first time there and they wanted to experience a temple that appeared a little different from the norm of Śaiva āgama based temples in Malaysia

 They could barely pray as they wanted before getting ambushed.
 A preacher traumatised them by throwing insults.
 And mind you, these were very simple people who worshiped all deities with a pure heart.
 They clearly did not like arguing over scriptures and supremacy.

-This went on for an hour.
-The preacher was giving a verbal diarrhea of his sheer ego.
-He said they were wasting their lives all these years without worshiping the 'only true one'.
+n resorted to telling them that they were wasting their lives without worshiping the 'only true one'.
 He then went on to promote some Iskcon-translated scriptures to them.

 They looked pretty hurt and expressed their horrid experience.
 I tried my best to convince them not to hate Vaiṣṇavism because of these jokers.
 It didn't seem to work and they left with an oath to never foot into the temple again.
 I will never forget the tears in their eyes when they left the temple.